koompi/os-core/README.md

 - You can change whatever you want inside the `kmp-config`

 # Usage:
-After configuration finished, run the script.
+After finished configuration, run the script.

 	$ sudo ./kfs-build